Norwegian Elkound Pet Portraits in Graphite Pencil by Katja Turnsek

 Commissioned by: Gary Rainville, USA

-The Reference Photograph
+The Reference Photograph of "Taisho"

 Gary provided with several beautiful photos of his Taisho.
 This one was a favorite from the very beginning though and that's why I created a pencil portrait using this one as reference.
 I created a mock-up of the original before I started up the drawing.